chaunm/node-actors-prototype/actors/physical/led.md

 }
 ```

-**response** Upon finishing these requests, it should send a response to the sender's 'response' mailbox:
+**response** Upon finishing these requests, it should send a response to the sender's 'response' endpoint:

 ```js
 {